Large intestine: Appearance

 The taenia coli run the length of the large intestine.
 Because the taenia coli are shorter than the large bowel itself, the colon becomes sacculated, forming the haustra of the colon which are the shelf-like intraluminal projections.

 Blood supply

 Arterial supply to the colon comes from branches of the superior mesenteric artery (SMA) and inferior mesenteric artery (IMA).
 Flow between these two systems communicates via the marginal artery of the colon that runs parallel to the colon for its entire length.
 Historically, a structure variously identified as the arc of Riolan or meandering mesenteric artery (of Moskowitz) was thought to connect the proximal SMA to the proximal IMA.
 This variably present structure would be important if either vessel were occluded.
 However, at least one review of the literature questions the existence of this vessel, with some experts calling for the abolition of these terms from future medical literature.

 Venous drainage usually mirrors colonic arterial supply, with the inferior mesenteric vein draining into the splenic vein, and the superior mesenteric vein joining the splenic vein to form the hepatic portal vein that then enters the liver.
+Middle rectal veins are an exception, delivering blood to inferior vena cava and bypassing the liver.